aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/creating-loading-documents/_index.md

 ## **Create an Empty SVG Document**

 Aspose.SVG for .NET API provides the [SVGDocument](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument "Aspose.Svg.SVGDocument API Reference") class that can be used to create an empty document using its default constructor.
 Once the document object is created, it can be filled later with SVG elements.
-The following code snippet shows the usage of the default [SVGDocument()](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument/constructors/main) constructor to create an SVG document.
+The following C# code snippet shows the usage of the default [SVGDocument()](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument/constructors/main) constructor to create an SVG document.

 ```c#
 using Aspose.Svg;